fzero/lhl-lectures/w3d5-sass/README.md

 # SASS and responsive design

-CSS is great(-ish), but it lacks some features we're used to find in _real_ programming variables, such as variables, modules and so on.
-There are a few tools created to fill in that gap, and one of the most popular ones is the [SASS css preprocessor](http://sass-lang.com).
+CSS is great(-ish), but it lacks some features common in _real_ programming languages, such as variables, modules and so on.
+There are a few tools that fill in that gap, and the most popular right now is [SASS](http://sass-lang.com).

 ## Getting sassy

-SASS has two syntaxes: an oldschool one that uses significant whitespaces (like Python) and SCSS, which looks pretty much like CSS with additional features, the most notable being nesting, variables and partials.
+SASS has two syntaxes: an oldschool one that uses significant whitespaces (like Python) and SCSS, which looks pretty much like CSS with additional features - the most notable being nesting, variables and partials.

-This means instead of writing CSS like this:
+This means instead of writing something like this:
 ```css
 nav {
   border: 1px solid black;